Edith's Story

 Restore Receding Gums and Protect Your Oral Health

 If your smile looks “longer” than it used to, or your teeth feel more sensitive, it could be a sign of gum recession.
 This condition happens when gum tissue pulls away from your teeth, exposing the roots.
-It’s a common indicator of periodontal disease and, if left untreated, can lead to bone loss, sensitivity, and even tooth loss.
+It’s a common indicator of periodontal disease and, if left untreated, can lead to bone loss, sensitivity, and even tooth loss which is why many patients begin searching for gum recession surgery near me to address the problem before it worsens.

 Book Your Consultation Today